bioc/DeepPINCS/README.md

 ## Installation

-Python is required.
-Furthermore, tensorflow and kears should be installed and they should be connected to R (https://tensorflow.rstudio.com, https://keras.rstudio.com).
+Python (3.9.9 is recommended) is required.
+Furthermore, tensorflow (2.8.0 is recommended) and kears (2.8.0 is recommended) should be installed and they should be connected to R (https://tensorflow.rstudio.com, https://keras.rstudio.com).

 To install the development version from GitHub:
 ```